UCLM-ARCO/scone-client/README.md

 The results for methods `query` and `predicate` are cached to improving performance.
-Any invocation to method `sentence` invalidates de cache.
+Any invocation to method `sentence` invalidates the cache.